danielm96d/sdi-26-capstone-project/README.md

       - **GET:** `htpp://localhost:8080/events`
         - Endpoint uses query functionality the format for which is: `?id=x` *replace x with the id you are searching for*
           - endpoint accepts query `id`
+        - standard request without a query will return all events
       - **PATCH:** `htpp://localhost:8080/events/:id`
       - **DELETE:** `htpp://localhost:8080/events/:id`
-      - standard return without a query will return all events that are classified as requests under the type property

   - `htpp://localhost:8080/positions`
     - **FULL CRUD FUNCTIONALITY**